cryptimeleon/mclwrap/README.md

 You can find it under `mcl\bin\mcljava.dll`.
 The target path should be printed in the console when running the Mclwrap tests (the first exception thrown).
 For me this was `C:\Users\<User>\.jdks\openjdk-15\bin`.

+#### Windows - Portable Library
+This describes how to compile the mcl library and Java bindings for maximum portability across all kinds of x86 and x86_64 CPUs.
+This is the exact way the included Windows DLLs were created.
+The `scripts\install_portable_mcljava_windows.pl` should handle this automatically if you have the following prerequisites:
+ - Execution of PowerShell Scripts is enabled.
+For this, run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` in an Administrator PowerShell prompt.
+You may want to set this back to `Restricted` when you are finished.
+ - You have Visual Studio installed (I tested with 2019) and use a Developer Powershell prompt.
+ - You have [CMake](https://cmake.org/download/) and [Git](https://git-scm.com/download/win) installed and the binaries are in the PATH.
+ - You have an x86 and an x64 JDK installed.
+I tested with OpenJDK 11.0.13 from [Adoptium](https://adoptium.net/releases.html?variant=openjdk11).

+The parameters of the script are the top-level directories of the JDKs (where bin, include etc. live) and an output directory for the created DLLs.
+Make sure to specify absolute paths for each parameter.

 ### Adding Mclwrap Dependency With Maven
 To add the newest Mclwrap version as a dependency, add this to your project's POM: